 I highly recommend that any time your RC car gets wet, you check it afterwards and dry it off.
 There are metal parts that can rust easily if left unattended.

 Also, when you are cleaning your car, do not use excessive amounts of water and/or submerge it in water.
 Clean it with care and follow the proper steps.
 This brings me to the next point.

 Check out my post on how to waterproof an RC truck

 The next thing to remember is the very fact that you need to clean the car with care.
 All RC cars are meant to be driven outdoors.
 They are robust and some come with high-quality motors and parts.

 So, driving them outside is very fun.
 I get that.
 But that has the natural consequence of getting the car dirty as well.
 When it is time to clean the car, you need to make sure you remove any dirt that could impede any parts from functioning properly.

 If you are serious about prolonging the life of your RC car and want the best use from it, I highly encourage you to schedule routine maintenance.
 Whether the car is working properly or not, you will need to check up on the car to see if anything seems off.
 This may help you spot potential future pain points and take care of them early on.

-Other things you need to keep in mind are not overusing lubricants, see my related article here, don’t over-tighten nuts and bolts.
+Other things you need to keep in mind are not overusing lubricants, for example, see my related article regarding WD 40, don’t over-tighten nuts and bolts.

 Caution when using larger tires!
 This will put extra stress on the gears.
 If you use larger wheels, you need to adjust the gears as well.